Yale Summer Session in New Haven & Berlin: Intermediate German I & II | Study Abroad | Yale University

 Trips and Activities

 In Berlin, the program will explore the diverse cultural scene by going to several museums, attending a cultural performance, and visiting important sites such as the German Parliament and the Berlin Wall.
 With a three-day museum pass, participants can spend as much time in their favorite museums as they like.
-There will have many opportunities for exploring the rich history of Berlin, for example by taking an “underground” tour of Berlin to see where former East Germans attempted to use tunnels to escape to West Germany.
-A visit to a former prison of the secret police in East Germany is also included.
-One afternoon will be spent visiting the former concentration camp in Sachsenhausen, just outside of Berlin.
-Weekend trips will be taken to Leipzig, Dresden, or Hamburg.
+There will be many opportunities to explore the rich history of Berlin, for example by taking an “underground” tour of Berlin to see where former East Germans attempted to use tunnels to escape to West Germany, and in past years, participants have also visited a former prison of the secret police in East Germany.
+Participants will also likely visit the former concentration camp in Sachsenhausen, just outside of Berlin.
+Weekend trips may include overnight excursions to Leipzig, Dresden, or Hamburg.

 Housing